SridharRamesh/HowSridharThinks/_math/TotalLimits.md

 We have now established that total limits are the same as initial objects, and are automatically absolute limits (i.e., limits preserved by all functors).

-The two most famous named theorems in category theory, the Adjoint Functor Theorem and the (Co)Yoneda lemma/theorem, are special cases of the above, as follows:
+The two most famous named theorems in category theory, the Adjoint Functor Theorem and the (Co)Yoneda lemma/theorem, are special cases of the above, as follows.

-REPRESENTABILITY THEOREM:
+## Representability Theorem

 Consider the question of when some functor $$F : C \to \mathrm{Set}$$ is representable.
 To any such functor, we can associate a category of elements $$\mathrm{el}(F)$$, which is the comma category $$(\mathrm{pt} / F)$$ where $$\mathrm{pt}$$ is the one-point set.
 We say $$F$$ is representable when $$\mathrm{el}(F)$$ has an initial object.